tomcatmew/physics_car_RL_AI/README.md

 Using Wheel Colliders + Mesh Colliders and Unity built-in physics system\
 I used **checkpoint method** for training

+### Checkpoint Method Environment
+Setting a lot of checkpoint over the roads, the agent will learn how to reach the next checkpoint as fast as possible. \
+Usually car will shoot rays to detect the distance between car and checkpoint plane\
+**Advantages** : Easy to setup, fits any kinds of race track\
+**Disadvantages** : You have to manually set up checkpoint planes for the track.
+It can be done automatically, however it may come some failure cases where you have to adjust by yourself.

 Contents - 目次
 - [Environment Setup - 環境の設定](#set-ups)
 - [Method - 実現方法](#method)